UCSD-E4E/Pyrenote/README.md

 This project, Pyrenote, creates moment to moment or strong labels for audio data.
 Pyrenote and much of this README are based on heavily on [Audino](https://github.com/midas-research/audino) as well as [Wavesufer.js](https://github.com/katspaugh/wavesurfer.js).
 The name is a combination of Py, Lyrebird, and note (such as making a note on a label).

- If you want to use Pyrenote, use the fallowing to get started!
+ If you want to use Pyrenote, use the following to get started!

 **NOTE** Before making any changes to the code, make sure to create a branch to safetly make changes.
 Never commit directly to main.
 **Read github_procedures.md for more detailed information before contributing to the repo**